19eighties/blog/_posts/2015-04-11-Travis-Tierno-Fake-The-Hundreds.md

 > The Hundreds Service
 >
 > Jasmine Ortega, Customer Service l Sales

+**UPDATE**

+There is an extensive thread linked below where "David R" asks where the set came from after buying it from Tierno in a Facebook group.
+A member "Martian Commander" claims he worked for Topps and worked on that very set wanting to know where the set came from as well.
+The inquiry was made almost a year before the fraud was discovered.

+It is now known Adam Levine is "Martian Commander" and was in contact with Tierno entrusting him with distributing promo cards to the community along with giving him other exclusive goods.
+Levine had been given a package of **Adam** Bomb themed goods by Tierno and his friends to secure relations for community group giveaways, but some amount of those items were being sold or traded for by Tierno instead.
+Levine no longer works for Topps.

+### Quote from Adam Levine

+>Just became of aware of this.
+I didn't have his contact info previously.
+Wasn't aware this was such a significant problem until now.
+>
+>Am dealing with it currently... disappointed to see it was a trusted member of the community.

 Continue the discussion here: <!-- ![](http://i.imgur.com/s42yJYu.png) --> [1980s Forums: Fake Hundreds Sets](http://forum.the19eighties.com/forum/gpk-general-discussion/fake-hundreds-sets/)